MaxWeise/Filebackup_Automation/README.md

 ## TODO:

 * Fix Docstrings
 * Implement user help if command is not correct
+* Option to abort garbage collection
+    * safe path?
+    * safe state of programm after termination?